-- · Attend Club Officer Training.
-The District provides Club Officer Training twice per year.
+- Attend club officer training.
+The District provides club officer training twice per year.
 It is a great learning opportunity and gives credit toward the Distinguished Club Program. - Get connected.
 Stay current on all new developments via The Leader Letter, Toastmaster magazine, and Toastmasters International's social media channels.
 Ensure your email address is on file with World Headquarters to receive communications on important reminders and events.
 If your email address needs to be updated, contact us at membership@toastmasters.org.
-If you have ever opted out of our communications, this could impact all future communications.
-If you have not been receiving any of our automated emails, please fill out the form here to opt back in.